TD, CIBC join rivals in better-than-expected quarter, but retail weakness lingers

-(Reuters) - Toronto-Dominion Bank and Canadian Imperial Bank of Commerce closed out quarterly results reporting on Thursday, joining major rivals in beating expectations, thanks to much lower provisions for loan losses and trading strength even as their retail businesses posted muted growth or declines.
+(Reuters) - Toronto-Dominion Bank and Canadian Imperial Bank of Commerce closed out quarterly results reporting on Thursday, joining all major rivals in beating expectations, as much lower provisions for loan losses and trading strength offset muted growth or declines in their retail businesses.

-All six major banks surpassed pre-pandemic profit levels in the first quarter as an increase in soured loans has so far failed to materialize, but executives cautioned that a rise is still on the cards amid continued uncertainty and as government assistance programs come off.
+All six major banks returned to pre-pandemic profit levels in the first quarter as an increase in soured loans has so far failed to materialize, but executives cautioned that a rise is still on the cards amid continued uncertainty and as government assistance programs come off.

+Attributing their better-than-expected credit performance to government support programs and prudent client behaviour, bank executives acknowledged that loan growth outside of mortgages and a significant improvement in margins are contingent on a broad economic recovery that may not materialize until later in the year.

+The economic outlook is better than it was at the end of last year, but “there is still uncertainty in the short term,” particularly with the rollout of vaccines and the emergence of variants of the coronavirus, Hratch Panossian, chief financial officer of CIBC, said in an interview.

 But the bank, which has almost C$9 billion ($7.21 billion) of reserves to cover loan losses, is satisfied with its level of coverage for future losses, he added.

-TD reported a decline of 13% in its U.S retail business, while growth in its Canadian banking unit was driven largely by its wealth business, which also helped lift earnings at the other lenders.
+TD reported a decline of 13% in its U.S retail business, while growth in its Canadian banking unit was driven largely by its wealth business.

 In addition to margins under pressure, anemic loan growth, and higher expenses in TD’s U.S. business, “strong contributions previously received from Ameritrade have ebbed under the new, previously announced earnings from Schwab,” Barclays analyst John Aiken said in a note.